PUNCH-Cyber/stoq/docs/Installation.rst

 Once the virtualenv has been activated and yara is installed, we can install the core |stoQ| requirements::

+    pip install yara-python
     python setup.py install
     pip install hydra

+.. note:: Sometimes yara-python will fail to install on certain versions of Ubuntu
+          when being install from the setup.py script.
+Because of this, we will install yara-python manually first.

 .. note:: hydra requires Cython to be installed, so we will install it separately.
+          Thanks to the way setuptools handles ordering of packages, this is required.

 Make a directory to store all of |stoQ| and then copy the required files::